 If you think you might have BV, check in with your practitioner.
 Sometimes BV can be diagnosed with a visual examination, but your practitioner may do a vaginal “wet mount” test – a swab will be done inside your vagina, and the cells will be looked at under a microscope.
 DNA testing (also collected with a swab) has been shown to be effective in accurately diagnosing BV (11).

 If your practitioner is going to test you, know that having sex in the 24 hours prior to testing, or menstruating at the time of testing, could affect some of these test results.

 The first line of treatment usually involves a short course of antibiotic tablets or an antibiotic gel that you use inside your vagina.

-There is some evidence that probiotics containing lactobacilli can help restore the balance of good bacteria, and reduce the recurrence of BV (Abad & Safdar, 2013; Parma et al. 2014).
-A treatment that combines probiotics and antibiotics has been recommended (Parma et al. 2014).
-This approach to treatment might also help reduce the long-term risks of antibiotics usage, as your vagina can become resistant to them – this means that BV will keep coming back!
-Try this probiotic for your vag.
+There is some evidence that probiotics containing lactobacilli can help restore the balance of good bacteria, and reduce the recurrence of BV (5).
+Combining probiotics and antibiotics might also help reduce the long-term risks of antibiotics usage, as the vagina can become resistant to them – which means that BV will keep coming back!
+(5)

 The following have shown some promise, but always check in with your healthcare provider to go over risks and benefits before administering.

-- Vitamin C tablets (special ones administered vaginally!) can treat BV by improving vaginal pH levels and promoting good bacteria (Machado et al. 2016).
+- Vitamin C tablets (special ones administered vaginally!) can treat BV by improving vaginal pH levels and promoting good bacteria (17).

 All content found on this Website, including: text, images, audio, or other formats, was created for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.